The Viral Storm

 The Dawn of a New Pandemic Age

-Dr. Wolfe is the Founder & CEO of Metabiota, the pioneering risk analytics company that improves the world’s resilience to epidemics.
+Wolfe is the Founder and former CEO of Metabiota, the pioneering risk analytics company that improves the world’s resilience to epidemics.
 He holds the Lorry I. Lokey Business Wire Consulting Professorship in Human Biology at Stanford University.
-Dr. Wolfe received his doctorate in Immunology & Infectious Diseases from Harvard in 1998.
-He was the recipient of a Fulbright Fellowship in 1997 and the NIH Director’s Pioneer Award in 2005.
-He was named a World Economic Forum Young Global Leader in 2009, a National Geographic Emerging Explorer in 2010, and one of the Time 100 in 2011.
-Dr. Wolfe has published 90 technical articles and book chapters, and his work has been published in or covered by Nature, Science, The Lancet, PNAS, JAMA, The New York Times, The Economist, The Wall Street Journal, TechCrunch, Wired, Scientific American, NPR, The New Yorker, National Geographic Magazine, and Forbes.
-Dr. Wolfe has over eight years of experience living and conducting biomedical research in Southeast Asia and sub-Saharan Africa.
+Wolfe received his doctorate in Immunology & Infectious Diseases from Harvard and is the recipient of a Fulbright Fellowship, as well as the NIH Director’s Pioneer Award.
+He has been named a World Economic Forum Young Global Leader, and a National Geographic Emerging Explorer.
+Wolfe has published over 90 technical articles and book chapters, and his work has been published in or covered by Nature, Science, The Lancet, PNAS, JAMA, The New York Times, The Economist, The Wall Street Journal, TechCrunch, Wired, Scientific American, NPR, The New Yorker, National Geographic Magazine, and Forbes.
+Wolfe has over eight years of experience living and conducting biomedical research in Southeast Asia and sub-Saharan Africa.
 His endeavors have attracted grant, contract and investment support totaling over $100 million.

 “Dr. Wolfe’s two public lectures were terrific: engaging, entertaining, informative, and about pitch perfect for the audience.
 He truly is that rare combination of outstanding scientist and excellent public speaker.
 And, on a personal note, I was privileged to spend a lot of time with Nathan over the past two days, and he is fun and personable and smart and interested and just great to be around.
 I found it a great pleasure to get to know him a bit.”Angelo State University